Jacobi Boykins: Professional career

 After going undrafted in the 2018 NBA draft, Boykins signed with the Orlando Magic and averaged eight points and two rebounds per game in two games.
 He signed with the Rio Grande Valley Vipers of the NBA G League on January 6, 2019.
 In his rookie season, Boykins averaged 19.7 points and 6.1 rebounds per game.
 On December 31, Boykins matched his career-high with 29 points, including seven three-pointers, versus the Memphis Hustle.
 In his second season with the Vipers, Boykins averaged 13.7 points, 3.1 rebounds and 1.3 assists in 26.1 minutes per game.
 On February 27, 2020, Boykins was acquired by the Sioux Falls Skyforce alongside a second round pick in the 2020 NBA G League Draft in exchange for the rights to Jarnell Stokes.

 On August 5, 2020, Boykins signed for the Croatian team Zadar, but left a month and a half later before playing an official game.
 On October 13, he signed with Panteras de Aguascalientes of the Liga Nacional de Baloncesto Profesional.

 On July 20, 2021, he has signed with Spójnia Stargard of the Polish Basketball League (PLK).

 On October 20, 2021, he has signed with Arka Gdynia of the Polish Basketball League.

 On October 4, 2022, he has signed with Semt77 Yalovaspor of the Turkish Basketball First League.

+In 2023–24, Boykins played six games for Ironi Nes Ziona of the Israeli Basketball Premier League, averaging 9.0 points per game while shooting .846 from the free throw line.

+In February 2024, Boykins signed with the Ángeles de la Ciudad de México of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).